 Adults need to sleep at least seven hours a night.
 Fewer hours than that increases your risk of obesity, type 2 diabetes, high blood pressure, coronary artery disease, stroke, frequent mental distress, and all-cause mortality.

 But more than a third of American adults don’t get enough regular sleep, the Centers for Disease Control and Prevention reports.

 Sleepiness interferes with your body functions

-Are you concerned about your weight?
-Sleeping fewer than 6 hours a night is associated with a higher body mass index.
-If you’re trying to lose weight, it will help to sleep seven or more hours.
-Sleep allows us to regulate hunger properly.
+Sleep allows you to regulate hunger properly.
 When you’re short of sleep, you feel hungrier, and you’re also likely to get less exercise, a bad combination.
-Your blood sugar levels may go up during the day, and tilt you towards diabetes.
+Your blood sugar levels may go up during the day and increase your risk of type 2 diabetes.

 Do you need to learn new skills or information?
-During sleep our brains form new connections that allow you to preserve what you learn.
+During sleep, your brain forms new connections that allow you to preserve what you learn.
 When you’re sleep deprived, you don’t learn as well, and you may be more indecisive.

 You might make mistakes or forget tasks.
 You also may have a harder time solving problems.
 We’ve all seen cranky overtired children.
 Overtired adults also have a harder time managing their emotions and behavior.
 After a bad night, you might eat too much or snap at your children.

 Children and teens who are short on sleep may feel angry and impulsive, or swing into low moods.
-They may be inattentive and end up with lower grades.
+They may be inattentive and get lower grades.

 Sleepiness causes accidents